Nattens Lys | Lidelsens Jubel

-4) A Vigilia Mass in 2016/17.
+4) A Vigilia Mass, in Trondheim, November 10th, 2018.
 Music – Lidelsens Jubel – for Countertenor (alt.
 Mezzosoprano), mixed choir (SATB) and church organ, composed by Stefan Thorsson

 Nattens Lys is initiated and lead by Liv Kristin Holmberg and Christina Lindgren and supported by The Norwegian Art Council, The Audiovisual Fund, The Norwegian Freedom Of Expression Foundation, The County of Oslo, Fund for Performing Arts.